BiswajitThakur/vocabulary/README.md

 Welcome to the Vocabulary Learner project.
 This repo is designed to help users learn new vocabulary and save their learned words locally.

+## This project is under development not recomend to use.

 ## Features
 - [x] Add words, type, meaning, synonym, antonym, examples
 - [ ] Update words, type, meaning, synonym, antonym, examples